maldahleh-archive/fileutils/README.md

 # File Utilities
-This repository houses a collection of file utilities for Go
+This repository houses a collection of simple file utilities